byuibigdata/docker_guide_big/README.md

 To use this section, I am assuming the following.

-- You have cloned this repo to your local computer.
+- You have cloned your template repo to your local computer.
 - You have a terminal open at the file path of this cloned repo.
-- You have reviewed the [database.md](database.md) guide on the postgress and Adminer containers.
+- You have reviewed the [database.md](database.md) guide on the postgresql and Adminer containers.
 - You have examined the [docker-compose.yml](docker-compose.yml) file.

 We can create a docker compose `.yml` that automates a bit of the work we went through above.
 Once the `.yml` is created, we can simply tell `docker-compose` to build our docker containers.
 Here are the steps